AgainPsychoX/picOOscilloscope/README.md

 1. Graph!
 	+ Initial code is here, but it doesn't work (yet)!
 Time to debug...
+		+ Write few tests: Generate some predicatable patterns into the samples buffer and try figure out what is going on...
 	+ Logging would be nice to have to allow some debugging...
 		+ Browse few of those, figure out categories/features
 		+ Create and fill the table with comparsions